WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 * the source offset is outside the source memory
 * the destination offset is outside the target memory

+All the data are read before any is written, and writing takes place bytewise from lower addresses toward higher addresses.
+A trap resulting from an access outside the source memory is thus signalled before any target bytes are affected.
+A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
+Bytes written before the trap stay written.

+TODO: While those semantics are efficient in the context of unshared memory, they are not efficient in the context of shared memory with mprotect, and need to be improved.

 ### `memory.fill` instruction

 Set all bytes in a memory region to a given byte.
 This instruction has an